mifhon/evmos-deploy/README.md

 * Execute `npm i` installation dependencies in the project directory.
 * Put your compiled **evmosd** executable program in the project directory.
 * copy config.default.json content to the newly created file config.json.
 Update the configuration according to your requirements.
-* Execute `node init.js --start true`。In addition to the start parameter, other parameters are as follows：
+* Execute `node init.js --start true` or `node init.js --s true`。In addition to the start parameter, other parameters are as follows：
-  * nohup: type is bool, startup script is started in the background with nohup, which is true by default
+  * nohup(alias n): type is bool, startup script is started in the background with nohup, which is true by default
-  * platform: type is string, the current platform (Darwin, Linux, and Win32), which is empty by default and is not transferred to be obtained through process.platform
+  * platform(alias p): type is string, the current platform (Darwin, Linux, and Win32), which is empty by default and is not transferred to be obtained through process.platform
-  * start: type is bool, whether to start all nodes immediately after initialization.
+  * start(alias s): type is bool, whether to start all nodes immediately after initialization.
 The default value is false
-  * validators: type is number, the number of consensus nodes of validators.
+  * validators(alias v): type is number, the number of consensus nodes of validators.
 The default value is 4
+  * commonNode(alias cn): type is number, the number of common nodes.
+The default value is 0
-  * compile: type is bool, recompile of evmos code to generate evmosd excutable program.
+  * compile(alias c): type is bool, recompile of evmos code to generate evmosd excutable program.
 Note: this pattern requires the project to be placed in the evmos project code directory.
 * Execute `npm run start` (It's actually node start.js) to start all nodes.
 * Execute `npm run stop` (It's actually node stop.js) to stop all nodes.